Naperville Workers' Compensation Lawyers

 - Auto accidents while the employee was working

 - Contact with a piece of equipment or object

 - Workplace violence

 - Harmful toxic or environmental condition exposure

-Rosenfeld Injury Lawyers LLC also provides clients with access to the most qualified medical specialists in the state so that you can receive the medical treatment and rehabilitative therapy that you need to accelerate your physical recovery.
+The widely respected Naperville workers' compensation lawyers at Rosenfeld Injury Lawyers LLC provide clients with access to the most qualified medical specialists in the state so that they can receive quality medical treatment and rehabilitative therapy.

 These same medical experts testify to support the value of your case.
 Call our legal team at (888) 424-5757 (toll-free phone number) or use the contact form today for a free initial consultation on maximizing your workers' comp claim.